wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

   - The only exceptions are `derotateToAngle()` and `pourUntilAngle()`.They use **degree** input, this is because `.angle` of points is in degrees.
 - For the full details of the usages, see the JS Documentation of the functions in the main script.

+> **Straightening theorem**: Assume that salt can be added continuously (i.e. fractional salts and distributional salts are valid).
+Assume **some given salt** is added to alter the path to move the bottle into a circle (i.e. vortexes or effects) with least path used.
+Then the following is true:
+>
+> - All the points where sun salt is added are on a straight line.
+> - All the points where moon salt is added are on a straight line.
+> - Both lines are parallel to the line passing the point entering the circle and the center of the circle.
+> - The path from the start point to the point entering the circle, lies completely in one side of either straight lines(relative to either sun or moon salt).
+>
+> Actual salt pattern is an integer approximation of the salt pattern decided by the theorem.
+By setting property `logAuxLine` to `true` in `straighten()` calls, the script draws the mentioned line after finishing all the instructions.
+>
+> **This is derived by applying minimal alter to the pattern and analyze the difference.
+Using the same technique some more geometric properties can be derived.**

 ### logged instruction

 - `logAddIngredient` and similar: logged version of the instruction APIs.
 It print an information to console and add the instruction.